baconwaifu/SiglusPy/README.md

 It is intended as a cross-platform alternative to SiglusExtract.

 ## SiglusArt
-SiglusArt is a viewer for `.g00` files. currently only 24-bit RGB files are supported.
+SiglusArt is a viewer and extraction tool for `.g00` files.
+It handles 24-bit RGB, 32-bit RGBA multi-image archives, and (untested) 8-bit images.

 ## SiglusImage
-***CURRENTLY BROKEN***
-A PIL plugin that adds support for 'simple' g00 files.
+A PIL plugin that adds immediate on-import support for 'simple' g00 files.
-complex files containing more than one image are planned later.
+complex files containing more than one image require calling `decodedir(file, [width,height])` to recieve a list of Image objects. the size parameter is optional, and is used during the block compositing step to place the parts on a canvas the size of the full image, rather than just the part. useful if exporting face overlays, as they can be overlaid onto the base with no extra work or information.

-Chunked decompression is currently broken in a manner likely related to PIL's buffer handling.
+Chunked decompression is currently broken in a manner likely related to PIL's buffer handling, so this uses `pull_fp` to access the file-like directly.

 ## SiglusLzss